nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Note that the components under `MainWindow` have been omitted for simplicity and will be shown in greater detail in Figure 4.2.2.

 1. Firstly, `MainWindow` interacts with the `Logic` component to determine which data to display to the user.
-2. Secondly, `MainWindow` conducts file operations on the Ui through a `FileManager`.
+2. Secondly, `MainWindow` conducts file operations on the UI through a `FileManager`.
    For instance, the `FileManager` handles situations where the user is required to select files or directories.
-3. Thirdly, to manage the display of popup windows to the user, `MainWindow` interacts with a `PopupManager` which handles the configuration, creation and showing of popups on the Ui.
+3. Thirdly, to manage the display of popup windows to the user, `MainWindow` interacts with a `PopupManager` which handles the configuration, creation and showing of popups on the UI.

 In addition, there are two additional windows that the UI can display: `HelpWindow` and `DashboardWindow`.
 They inherit from the abstract class `PopupWindow`, which captures the commonalities between classes that represent popup information